Managing CGT through unitised funds

 Long track record

-Anecdotally, we’ve seen an increase in the number of advisers choosing our unitised Voyager Funds since the CGT changes were announced.
-Funds under management have hit an impressive £850m, less than three years after the funds were launched in October 2020.
+Anecdotally, we’ve seen an increase in the number of advisers choosing our unitised Voyager Funds since the CGT changes were announced in 2023.
+Funds under management have hit an impressive £1bn, three and a half years after the funds were launched in October 2020.
 The funds were created in response to adviser demand for more choice and to extend opportunities to invest to more clients.

 While the different tax treatment is no doubt part of the appeal of the Voyager Funds, it also reflects the existing track record we’ve built up through MPS, which was launched back in 2008.
 Each Voyager Fund is mapped to its equivalent MPS portfolio, so the investment approach behind the funds is well established.